WebSP-Eval: Evaluating Web Agents on Website Security and Privacy Tasks: MLLM Judge Development

 \paragraph{Judge performance:} The final evaluation results at the end of our iterative design process are in \Cref{tab:judge_table}.
-While, Gemini-3.1-Pro is more precise than the other two models, and Claude-Opus-4.6 achieves the best recall and F1 score of 93.91\% and 95.2\%, respectively.
-Gemini-3-Pro is slightly worse than the other two models.
-Overall, the majority-vote ensemble is the best-performing model with an F1 score of 95.57\% and 95\% human agreement.
+While, Gemini-3.1-Pro is more precise than the other three models, and Claude-Opus-4.6 achieves the best recall and F1 score of 93.91\% and 95.2\%, respectively.
+Although GPT-5.2 is less precise than other three models, its recall is as good as Claude-Opus-4.6.
+Overall, our majority-vote ensemble achieves an F1 score of 96.04\% and 95.5\% human agreement.
+Even though, Gemini-3-Pro has a higher F1 than GPT-5.2, the ensemble with GPT-5.2 does slightly better.
 Despite the standalone capabilities of Opus-4.6 and Gemini-3.1-Pro, we opt for the ensemble as our final automated judge $M_J$ for assessing the agents on the whole dataset as it not just achieves highest F1 scores but also mitigates a single-model's randomness.

 An analysis of the ten failure cases reveals that eight involve tasks targeting moderately or small-sized UI elements (e.g., checkboxes, toggles, or radio buttons), while two others relate to access token creation.
 One of the UI element failure is a cookie task where the judge is not able to identify the colors pertaining to ON and OFF states.
 Nevertheless, the overall accuracy of the ensemble approach remains sufficiently high to guarantee a sufficiently faithful evaluation of the agents across different backbone LLMs.